“When You Feel There Aren’t Enough Hours in a Day!”

 “For unto you is born this day in the city of David a Saviour, which is Christ the Lord.”
 Luke 2:11

-Nor will He be purchased from off the store shelf.
+Nor purchased from the store shelf.

-No, the only purchasing to be done is
+Nay, the only purchasing to be done is

 For you, the Savior has come.

-For you, the prophecy had been fulfilled.
+For you, the prophecy fulfilled.

-For you, He was born by God’s overshadowing will.
+For you, born by God’s perfect will.

-The greatest Christmas gift one has ever,
+The greatest Christmas gift

-is the truest reason for Christmas itself
+is the truest reason for Christmas,

-found in Christ our Lord, the newborn King.
+found in Christ the newborn King.

 December 25th is waited for with hope throughout the year of giving and receiving gifts.
 But on that holy night, at the announcement of the Lord’s birth by the angel, the shepherds working the sheep in the field knew the real gift of Christmas had been waited upon for much longer.